Patricia Routledge: Theatre

+Routledge had a long career in theatre, including musical theatre, in the United Kingdom and the United States, her vocal range being that of a mezzo-soprano.
+In 1956 she appeared as Adriana in a musical version of The Comedy of Errors with music by Julian Slade at the Arts Theatre, which was subsequently broadcast on ITV; Routledge commented at the time that "a lot of people who might have shied off Shakespeare have come along and absolutely adored it because of the music".
+At the Chichester Festival Theatre her first notable role was Agatha in The Magistrate in 1969 opposite Alastair Sim in the title role, which was a big success and transferred to the West End; they were to reunite in 1973 in another play by Pinero Dandy Dick where she played Georgiana Tidman.
+Later appearances at Chichester included Emilia in Othello in 1975, Mrs Malaprop in The Rivals which transferred to the West End, Miss Dyott in The Schoolmistress in 1994, Lady Bracknell in The Importance of Being Earnest in 1999 which as well as West End transfers also toured Australia, and The Duchess in Wild Orchids in 2002; one-woman shows included Come for the Ride in 1989 with musical comedy excerpts, A Woman of No Importance and A Lady of Letters by Alan Bennett in 1991, and Admission: One Shilling and Facing the Music.

-Routledge had a long career in theatre, particularly musical theatre, in the United Kingdom and the United States, her vocal range that of a mezzo-soprano.
-She was a member of the Royal Shakespeare Company (RSC) in the 1980s, appearing in such acclaimed productions as the 1984 Richard III, which starred Antony Sher in the title role.
-Her West End credits included Little Mary Sunshine, the first production of Cowardy Custard in 1972, Virtue in Danger, Noises Off (creating the role of Dotty Otley), The Importance of Being Earnest, and The Solid Gold Cadillac, as well as a number of less successful vehicles.
+Her West End credits included Little Mary Sunshine, the first production of Cowardy Custard in 1972, Virtue in Danger, the premiere of Noises Off in 1982 (creating the role of Dotty Otley), The Importance of Being Earnest, and The Solid Gold Cadillac.
 She was nominated for the Laurence Olivier Award for Best Actress in a Supporting Role for her work in And a Nightingale Sang in 1979.
+She was a member of the Royal Shakespeare Company (RSC) in the 1980s, appearing in such acclaimed productions as the 1984 Richard III, with Antony Sher in the title role.

-A classically trained singer, she had occasionally made forays into operetta including taking the title role in an acclaimed production of Jacques Offenbach's La Grande-Duchesse de Gérolstein at the 1978 Camden Festival; "As the Grand Duchess she invested every phrase, spoken or sung... with wit and meaning, and coloured her tone to express a wide variety of emotions.
+A classically trained singer, she made occasionally forays into operetta including taking the title role in an acclaimed production of Jacques Offenbach's La Grande-Duchesse de Gérolstein at the 1978 Camden Festival; "As the Grand Duchess she invested every phrase, spoken or sung... with wit and meaning, and coloured her tone to express a wide variety of emotions.
 Never did she resort to the hoydenish behaviour that this role – in British productions at least – seems to invite."